An informal group of guitar lovers that get together in North London once a month

 Highlights include:

-• Early duos like Hugh and Vicky Campbell bringing structure to our playing
+• Early duos such as Hugh and Vicky Campbell bringing structure to our playing

 • Stephen Kenyon leading us to joint 1st prize at the first Guitar Orchestra Competition at Cecil Sharp House